biola/rack-cas/README.markdown

     fill_in 'password', with: 'any password'
     click_button 'Login'

-__Note:__ The FakeCAS middleware will authenticate any username with any password and so should never be used in production.
+__NOTE:__ The FakeCAS middleware will authenticate any username with any password and so should never be used in production.